 If you have any other tips for how to get the best out of Sri Lanka in 10 days, please pop your suggestions (or questions) in the comments box below!
 I will do my best to reply quickly.

 I travelled within Sri Lanka as a guest with G Adventures.
 All content remains my own opinions and I would never have it any other way.
 But I am glad to report that my G Adventures trip was absolutely blumin’ amazing and I’d recommend it to anyone!
-Keep your eyes peeled for my full review coming soon…
+You can read the full Sri Lanka tour review here!

 There is lots more Sri Lanka content coming soon on the blog.
 Why not follow my Facebook page to get updates?!
 I promise I only post cool stuff…